Counseling Degrees & Licenses in Tennessee

 The PreK-12 school counseling program meets the academic requirements for licensure as a PreK-12 Counselor in the state of Tennessee.
 Students are required to be covered by insurance provided with an American Counseling Association student membership.
 After graduation, students are required by the State Department of Education to pass the Praxis Specialty Area Test in School Counselor with a score of at least 156 to be eligible for licensure as a PreK-12 school counselor in Tennessee.

 Graduates of LMU’s mental health counseling program will qualify to apply for licensure in professional counseling (LPC).
-After graduating, students must pass a national counselor certification test (NCE) and complete post master’s supervision hours prior to LPC licensure.
-Students majoring in mental health counseling are required to be covered by insurance provided with an American Counseling Association student membership.
+After graduating, students must pass a national counselor certification test (NCE) and complete post-master’s supervision hours before LPC licensure.
+Students majoring in mental health counseling must be covered by insurance provided with an American Counseling Association student membership.

 • Location: Harrogate, Tennessee